Skip to main content

 • Essays

-Applicants work through the ranks of local, district, and state levels to be considered for the MVS.
+Applicants work through the ranks of local, district, and state levels to be considered for the Most Valuable Student (MVS).
 The Foundation selects the top 500 students from these applications for the national semi-finalist competition.
-The top 20 students from the semi-final competition will participate in a Leadership Weekend with in-person interviews.
-The top two students (one male and one female) are awarded $50,000 scholarships.
-Runners-up receive $40,000 and $30,000 scholarships.
-The remaining 14 students receive $20,000.
-The additional 480 of the top 500 applicants earn a $4,000 scholarship.
+The top 20 students are invited to participate in a Leadership Weekend and receive $30,000 scholarships, while the remaining 480 applicants earn a $4,000 scholarship.

 Opportunities for Students with Significant Financial Need